 My biggest production i've worked on so far is a French Hip-Hop act called VSO.
 I wrote/co-produced and played guitar on their title EP track called 'Southcoaster'.
-It has almost 700k views on spotify.
+It has more then 1 million views on spotify.

 My name is Alwin van der Knijff and I record/mix my productions in Mailmen Studio at Utrecht.
-I'm a record producer/writer and session guitarist.
+I'm a record producer and session guitarist.

 I've been guitarist and producer of a band called 'The press and The President'.
 It's a poppunk band mixed with synthesizers.
 In this band I learned that for me the main priority for getting a good mix is arranging the song with much care and already having the right sounds.

 I can make from a simple acoustic song with just one piano and vocals a good sounding mix.
 I can also just mix your songs or play guitar, you name it.

 The only thing i can't do is singing and mastering.

 Don't hesitate to get in contact with me if you have questions about my workflow or if you just need feedback on your song.
 I'm very interested in new projects all time! :)

 Click the 'Contact' above to get in touch.
 Looking forward to hearing from you.

 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?